 Abu Dhabi and Sheikh Zayed Mosque

-If breath-taking scenery and pre-historic mountains are your passion, take the day trip to Dibba.
+If breathtaking scenery and pre-historic mountains are your passion, take the day trip to Dibba.
 It’s a small town on the Musandam peninsula, the most Northern part of Oman’s Sultanate.
 The journey to Oman was fascinating.
 The border crossing will get anyone’s adrenaline going.
-It’s a hard-core dodgy process where you hold your breath, hoping you have the right paperwork, and nothing goes off.
+It’s a hard-core dodgy process where you hold your breath, hoping you have the proper paperwork, and nothing goes off.
 Your tour company will arrange your visa, so don’t fret; you will be fine.

 Take a ride on a traditional Arabic dhow, then land on a beach and spend the afternoon frolicking on the beach.
 Indeed, this sounds relaxing – but that’s not how it goes down.
 First, the beach is disgusting – think dirty diapers everywhere!
-Then there are the locals that come running down the hills to scream at you to leave.
+Then there are the locals running down the hills to scream at you to leave.
 Yep, it was not exactly what we were hoping for.

-The Warehouse: Inside of the Le Meridien Dubai Hotel & Conference Center every Friday.
+The Warehouse: Inside the Le Meridien Dubai Hotel & Conference Center every Friday.
 Experience a brunch like no other.
 It costs approx. AED 259 ($75) is all-inclusive, and that might seem high, but it’s pennies.
 This buffet offers crab legs, mussels, cheese from every place on the planet, and tons of other delicious choices.
-Then there are the drinks; you name it; you can order it.
+Then there are the drinks; you name it; you can order them.
 Well worth the money!

 Barefoot Lounge – Dubai Marine Beach Resort: This place delivered what I romanticized about Dubai.
 Sit on the small private beach under the stars on large plush cushions and enjoy the hookah.
-Lay back if you choose, get relaxed.
+Lay back if you choose, and get relaxed.
 It’s dark, sexy, romantic, and aromatic.
 I could have spent a couple of nights here.
 The hookah alone will set you back about $40pp.
 With drinks, expect to pay at least $200 on the lower end, but it is worth it.

-Pick any one; they are all impressive.
+Pick anyone; they are all impressive.
 All offer a variety of stores, from the high-end to run-of-the-mill.
 I’m not going to list the malls.
 It’s a bit pointless.
 They all have novelty attractions like zoos, aquariums, indoor skiing, or some other gimmick to define them.
 Therefore, Dubai is nicknamed “The shopping capital of the Middle East” – have at it.

 The Gold Souk

 I enjoyed the shopping here and got my name in Arabic crafted into a silver necklace.
 Make sure you negotiate the actual weight of the piece in advance.
 They will try to sell you on the piece vs. the weight.
 Completed, you are expected to pay more than five times the cost of the piece’s weight.
 For us, this resulted in a showdown as I refused to pay the excess amount above the silver weight.
 Ultimately, I got the piece at a fair price, but Brian had to go back and renegotiate the deal.
-We bought several hookahs within the Gold Souk district, and when we return, I will be buying more.
+We bought several hookahs within the Gold Souk district, and when we return, I will buy more.
 The choices are overwhelming, and the prices are reasonable.